This is a different post than I usually write.

 The Invisible Battle

 It’s time to beat Resistance.
 Day by day, week by week, blog post by blog post.
 Throughout year one and year two of writing your book about parenting, or fitness.
-By taking six months to find a job that fits, or learning how to cook by doing, we battle Resistance.
+By taking six months to find a job that truly fits, or learning how to cook by doing, we battle Resistance.

 In honor of Valentine’s Day, I’m promoting self-love for ADHDers.
 Love yourself enough to take action against Resistance.